 The logic behind an app store is to allow merchants to customize their websites by adding extra features, many of which are features that not every business is going to need.
 But why not just include more features within the shopping cart software itself?
 The presence of extra features doesn't mean anyone is going to be "forced" to use them, only that they're available if needed — and for no extra charge that can put you over budget.
 A feature that Shopify considers an "extra" to be relegated to the app store for an additional $15.99/month may be an essential for your business.
 Before you decide to use Shopify, visit the app store and make note of all the apps that add features you know you'll need.
 Chances are, you'll need to pay for all those apps alongside your monthly Shopify plan.

-Shift4Shop offers a free, unlimited plan that's fully scalable for enterprise businesses.
-It includes all features that you'd normally get with the Advanced Shopify plan costing $299/month — entirely free!
+Shift4Shop offers an unlimited plan that's fully scalable for enterprise businesses.
+It includes all features that you'd normally get with the Advanced Shopify plan costing $299/month — and it could be $0 if you process at least $1,000 monthly with Shift4.
 This makes Shift4Shop perfect for any sized business, from small startups with tight budgets to large companies with advanced eCommerce needs.
 Shift4Shop is a no-brainer for anyone who needs an affordable, full-featured eCommerce website.